Dodgers vs. Cubs MLB Betting Odds, Trends & Prediction

 Cubs are 5-1 SU in their last 6 games

-Dodgers are 6-2 SU in their last 8 games when playing on the road against Chi Cubs
+Dodgers are 15-4 SU in their last 19 games against Chi Cubs

 Dodgers vs. Cubs MLB BETTING PREDICTION

 Take the over.
-The over is 6-1 in the Dodgers’ last seven games, is 6-1 in their last seven games against the rest of the National League and is 11-2 in their last 13 games played in the month of April.
-On the other side, the over is 5-1 in the Cubs’ last six games overall, is 4-1 in their last five games against the Dodgers and is 9-2 in their last 11 games when playing Los Angeles at Wrigley Field.
+The over is 6-2 in the Dodgers’ last eight games overall, is 4-1 in their last five games versus the Cubs and is 9-3 in their last 12 games at Wrigley Field.
+On the other side, the over is 5-2 in the Cubs’ last seven games and is 7-3 in their last 10 games when laying negative odds.